ZLester/JS-Game-Dev-Hackathon/README.md

 ```sh
 * nodemon server.js
 ```
-Controls in the Demo are the up/left/right arrow keys
+Controls in the demo are the up/left/right arrow keys

 ## Tutorials to help you get started with Phaser
 * http://phaser.io/tutorials/making-your-first-phaser-game